Rdatatable/data.table/GOVERNANCE.md

 Committers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
 A person with special roles who does not follow the Code of Conduct may have their roles revoked.

+## Reporting

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or emailing one or more of the Committers.
+Instances of unacceptable behavior may be reported by:

-This Code of Conduct is adapted from Tidyverse code of conduct.
+* opening an issue,

+* emailing one or more of the Committers, or

+* emailing the current Community Engagement Coordinator.

 # Version numbering